 - Flying Kites in Dashain

 Kite-flying is a playful act as well as a tradition of Dashain.
-It is believed that the kites in the sky give the message to Lord of Rain, Indra, to stop showering rain anymore.
+It is believed that the kites in the sky give the message to the Lord of Rain, Indra, to stop showering rain anymore.
 During Dashain, the weather becomes clear, rain stops and winter starts to come.
 Every age group flies the kites and spread cheerfulness and laughter.
-There is more fun when one kite cut the thread of another kite and stays in the sky for a longer time.
+There is more fun when one kite cuts the thread of another kite and stays in the sky for a longer time.

 - Playing cards in Dashain